kati-tran/Organization-Discord-Bot/README.md

 <li>!da: Used before a link to prevent the link from being redirected to the designated channel.</li>

+<li>!8: Has the bot reply like an 8-ball to yes or no questions from a collection of responses..</li>

 <h1>Functionality</h1>

 <li>Pin Reactions: When a message is reacted to with the 📌 emoji, the message is redirected to the designated channel. </li>

+<li>Bot Mention: When the bot is mentioned '@Bot', it will pick a random quote from the redirected pin channel and reply with that quote. </li>

+<li>8-Ball: The bot is given whatever responses to use for command !8. </li>

 <li>Link Redirect: Moves all links to the designated channel for organization.</li>